SomewhatNihilist/number_to_words/README.md

 # number_to_words
-Takes a number and translates it to words
+Takes a number and translates it to words.
+In python.

-This is going to be written in python

-Should accept any real number
+Should accept any real number up to the trillions, including decimals.
+Accepts string input perfectly.
+Accepts int input perfectly.
+Has problems with floating point numbers expressing in scientific notation.